Apple stock loses some sheen on disappointing iPhone sales

-(Reuters) - Apple Inc’s hint of returning a ton of cash to shareholders was not enough to move investors who worried more about the iPhone maker’s weak outlook amid reports of production cuts for its flagship iPhone X.
+(Reuters) - Apple Inc’s (AAPL.O) hint of returning a tonne of cash to shareholders was not enough to move investors who worried more about the iPhone maker’s weak outlook amid reports of production cuts for its flagship iPhone X.

 Apple shares were down about 1.4 percent at $165.42 in early trade on Friday.